-Dominique is a graduate from ESSEC and holds a Masters in Business Administration from Harvard Business School.
+Dominique is a graduate from ESSEC and holds a Master’s in Business Administration (MBA) from Harvard Business School.

 Executive Vice President,

-A student from the IEP in Paris, Francois graduated from the University of Panthéon-Assas prior to working in the legal departments of a number of pharmaceutical groups.
+A student from the IEP in Paris, Francois graduated from the University of Panthéon-Assas.

 Executive Vice President,

-Benoît Hennion has been Executive Vice-President, Consumer Healthcare since March 2017.
+Benoît Hennion was appointed Executive Vice President, Consumer Healthcare in March 2017.